 Making Proper Wire Connections

 Proper wire connections keep the circuit safe and functional.
 The conductors within each wire set must touch solidly.
-Usually an electrician uses a wire nut as a connection devise; other devices are sometimes available, but seldom used.
+Usually, an electrician uses a wire nut as a connection device; other devices are sometimes available, but seldom used.

 Remove about 5 inches of the new wire set's shield with a utility knife.
 Use care to avoid nicking the wire insulation.
 Either straighten or cut off the bent ends of the old wire set.
 Strip 1/2 inch of the insulation from each wire strand.